2017 Tour — FAQ

 We are always looking for new venues and try to visit as many new locations as possible each year.
-Among other considerations, ANTIQUES ROADSHOW requires a minimum of 80,000 square feet of space, and many towns are unable to accommodate our event.
+Among other considerations, for indoor events ANTIQUES ROADSHOW requires a minimum of 80,000 square feet of space, and many towns are unable to accommodate our event.

-Please note: ANTIQUES ROADSHOW events are only held in June, July, and August each year.
-If you would like to receive email alerts about future ANTIQUES ROADSHOW events, sign up for our "AR Extras" email newsletter.
+Please Note: If you would like to receive email alerts about future ANTIQUES ROADSHOW events, sign up for our "AR Extras" email newsletter.